khalid-hussain/shaheen/chap1.md

 Badr laughed and replied, "Even if fifty men did have evil intentions, I do not consider it to be a grave danger."

-"And what makes you say that there is no army behind us", said Moosa.
+"And what makes you say that there is no army behind us", said Musa.

 Badr bin Mughira replied, "I was informed of your arrival when you are about twenty furlongs away and I was also aware that there was no army behind you and